TC-LS2/blog/frontend/README.md

 ### Coverage Reporting

 Jest has an integrated coverage reporter that works well with ES6 and requires no configuration.<br>
-Run `npm test -- --coverage` (note extra `--` in the middle) to include a coverage report like this:
+Run `npm test -- --coverage` (note extra `--` in the middle) to include a coverage report value this:

 ![coverage report](http://i.imgur.com/5bFhnTS.png)